SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 ## Benchmarking
 The Hamiltonian Simulation algorithm is benchmarked by running **just a single circuit**.
 This circuit is repeated a number of times denoted by `num_shots`.
 We then run the algorithm circuit for numbers of qubits between `min_qubits` and `max_qubits`, inclusive.
 The test returns the averages of the circuit creation times, average execution times, fidelities, and circuit depths, like all of the other algorithms.

 There are currently three methods for how to produce the fidelity metric.
-All three methods evolve a state, and create a metric based on how well the state evolved.
+All three methods evolve a state and create a metric based on how well the state evolved.

-The first two methods evolve an initial state a time $t$, and compare the final state against a precalculated distribution.
+The first two methods evolve an initial state a time $t$ and compare the final state against a precalculated distribution.
 Method = 1 creates the precalculated distribution from a noiseless simulation of the Hamiltonian Simulation quantum circuit.
 Method = 2 uses a classical matrix technique to simulate the evolution of the Hamiltonian directly.
-Wheras method = 1 only tests the performance of the hardware, method = 2 also tests the accuracy of the Hamiltonian simulation itself.
+Whereas method = 1 only tests the performance of the hardware, method = 2 also tests the accuracy of the Hamiltonian simulation itself.

-We calculate these precalculated distributions in the jupyter notebook `precalculated_data.ipynb`, which stores the results for up to 20 qubits in the `precalculated_data.json` data file.
-The python code then imports the distributions from the `json` file.
+We calculate these precalculated distributions in the Jupyter Notebook `precalculated_data.ipynb`, which stores the results for up to 20 qubits in the `precalculated_data.json` data file.
+The Python code then imports the distributions from the `JSON` file.
 This is a less than ideal fidelity calculation as it does not scale to any size of qubits.
-It requires the classical simulation of matrix products, which requires resources exponential in number of qubits.
+It requires the classical simulation of matrix products, which requires resources exponential in the number of qubits.

 In the `precalculated_data.ipnyb`, we set the trotterization steps (k) to 5 and the time to .2.
 For the Heisenberg Hamiltonian, $w$ is set to 1 but $J$ is hard-coded to 1.
 For TFIM, the Hamiltonian variables are both hard-coded to $J=1$ and $h=1$ respectively.

-Method = 3 uses a mirror circuit based off of the Hamiltonian Simulation circuit, designed so that the target distribution is trivial.
-It evolves an initial state forwards a time $t$, then backwards in time $t$, so that the final state should be the (trivial) initial state.
+Method = 3 uses a mirror circuit based on the Hamiltonian Simulation circuit, designed so that the target distribution is trivial.
+It evolves an initial state forwards a time $t$, then backward in time $t$, so that the final state should be the (trivial) initial state.
 Because this doesn't utilize classical resources to generate a comparison metric, this scales to any size of qubits.

 In all cases, we compare the resultant distribution using our [noise-normalized fidelity calculation](../_doc/POLARIZATION_FIDELITY.md).

-In the run() method for the benchmark, there are a number of optional arguments that can be specified.
+In the run() method for the benchmark, several optional arguments can be specified.
 Some of the key arguments are as follows:

 ```
 Parameters